I love ice cream. The sucker punch to the gut is that I can’t eat it.

 Nicholas Morgenstern’s Got Something–At Least Three Things, Actually–For Everyone

-I was a pastry chef for a long time and I remember thinking, “Ah, it sucks.
-Being a pastry chef sucks.”
+I was a pastry chef for a long time and I remember thinking, “Ah, being a pastry chef sucks.”
 Because you’re never given the time and space to really express yourself the way you want to.
 Whether the chef supports you or not, whether you share a vision with the chef or not, it’s hard.
 It’s really challenging to do that.

 It’s a hard time to do that, too, in terms of how many jobs are even out there.